 - Snags with old woodpecker holes provide homes for swallows, chickadees, nuthatches, bluebirds, owls, and other cavity-nesting birds that are rarely able to excavate their own nest sites.

 - Snags provide ideal hunting perches for Red-tailed and Sharp-shinned Hawks, Bald Eagles, Crested Cara Caras, Great-horned Owls, and other raptors.

 - Snags provide “songposts” to a wide variety of birds.
 Many small birds use songposts sticking above other vegetation to sing (to attract mates and proclaim nesting territory boundaries) and to perch on when looking out for predators and/or other birds.

 - Snags provide “hawking” perches for flycatchers and resting perches for swallows.
 Flycatchers perch on a branch, fly out to snatch insects, and then return to the same branch to watch for other insects.

-- Large natural cavities, formed in snags by decay, often provide homes for a variey of mammals including ringtails, raccoons, porcupine, bats, oppossums, Eastern gray squirrels, and other species.
+- Large natural cavities, formed in snags by decay, often provide homes for a variety of mammals including ringtails, raccoons, porcupine, bats, opossums, Eastern gray squirrels, and other species.

 - When left to decay and fall over naturally, large hollow snags may provide den sites for larger animals like mink, gray fox, and coyotes.